ur-whitelab/hoomd-tf/README.md

 # Hoomd-TF

-This plugin enables TensorFlow to compute forces in a Hoomd-blue simulation.
+This plugin enables the use of TensorFlow to compute forces in a Hoomd-blue simulation.
 You can also compute other quantities, like collective variables, and do learning.

 # Quickstart Tutorial